Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia. You can see Kellie’s boys really loved visiting the farm.

-The drive is lovely in itself as you live suburbia and enter Sydney’s countryside fringe.
-You will see a free range egg sign as you approach 97 Arcadia Road and then follow the driveway around to the left.
+The drive is lovely in itself as you leave suburbia and enter Sydney’s countryside fringe.
+You will see a free-range egg sign as you approach 97 Arcadia Road and then follow the driveway around to the left.

 Toilets/Baby change: There are toilets you can use in Nancy’s house.